GerardMJuan/MCV-M5/README.md

 * Adriana Fernández

 # Description of the project:
-Goals:
-• Estimate the content of images:
+Goals: Estimate the content of images: Category classification and Instance Retrieval.
- Category classification
- Instance Retrieval
-• The final project will have to produce labels for images, specifying which is the object in the image and which is the most similar images to a given query.
+The final project will have to produce labels for images, specifying which is the object in the image and which is the most similar images to a given query.